-The following evaluation is provided in accordance with Section 404(b)(1) of the Clean Water Act and the Section 404(b)(1) Guidelines (40 CFR 230).
-The impact evaluation is summarized from the Draft and Final Supplemental Environmental Impact Statement/Subsequent Environmental Impact Report (SEIS/SEIR) for the Proposed Pacific Los Angeles Marine Terminal (PLAMT) Crude Oil Marine Terminal, Tank Farm Facilities, and Pipelines Project (proposed Project) at the Port of Los Angeles (Port) and is not intended to be a stand-alone document.
-References are given throughout this analysis to sections of the Draft or Final SEIS/SEIR where additional information may be obtained.
+27 28 The following evaluation is provided in accordance with Section 404(b)(1) of the Clean Water Act and the Section 404(b)(1) Guidelines (40 CFR 230).
+The impact evaluation is summarized from the Draft SEIS/SEIR for the Proposed Pacific Los Angeles Marine Terminal (PLAMT) Crude Oil Marine Terminal, Tank Farm Facilities, and Pipelines Project (proposed Project) at the Port of Los Angeles (Port) and is not intended to be a stand-alone document.
+References are given throughout this analysis to sections of the Draft SEIS/SEIR where additional information may be obtained.